-How to check the world seed
+How to check the world seed in Minecraft

 Displays the seed for their current world should you wish to replay the seed again from scratch or pass it along to a mate.

-Set the world spawn
+Set world spawn in Minecraft

 Changes the world spawn to wherever the player is standing.
 If you don’t want to do that, you can also set it to a predetermined location with “/setworldspawn <x> <y> <z>”